Light line for the vertical game

 If you have been jigging with PE4.0 or heavier, just switching it to PE2.0 would make a world of difference.

-The lighter line catches less water influence.
+The lighter line catches less water.
 It keeps you in more vertical alignment.
-It connects you with your jig in a straight line.
+It connects you with the jig in a more straight line.
 It enables you move your jig with full control.
-It delivers you more information about the jig movements.
+It delivers you more information from the line.
 Therefore, you will get more contacts, more constantly and more effectively.

 So before you worry about the jig types, the jig weights or the colors, or even before buying an expensive rod, you should consider getting yourself a good line.

-Worried about breaking your line to a big fish?
+Worried about breaking your light line to a big fish?

 Yes, it’s a gamble.
 This is your risk.
-This is your game.
+That is our game.
+That is our challenge.

 Heavier line does help you bring in a big fish.